erikalvner/halida/README.md

 It's important for me to point out that this whole project is entirely vibe coded using the free version of ChatGPT.
 I've barely written a single line of the code myself.
 It's clunky, the code is bulky and it's definitely slow.

 To cut to the chase, I'm not a programmer.
-I just ended up finding Sygnynts script for inverting negatives last week and figured a GUI and the ability to process something other than 16-bit TIFF files would make my life a lot easier.
+I just ended up finding Signynts script for inverting negatives last week and figured a GUI and the ability to process something other than 16-bit TIFF files would make my life a lot easier.
 You can find his project [here](https://github.com/Signynt/signynts-darkroom-script).
 It's amazing.

 I'm not a programmer and the code is shit.
 I just wanted a GUI and the ability to import my RAW files straight away from my camera.
 All credits go to [Signynt](https://github.com/Signynt/signynts-darkroom-script).